opf/openproject/docs/getting-started/invite-members/README.md

 In order to see a project and work in it, you have to be a member of a project.
 Therefore, you have to **add team members to a project**.

 <div class="glossary">
 **Member** is defined as a project member in a project.
-Project members are added in the Members module in the project settings.
+Project members are added in the Members module in the project menu.
 </div>
 <div class="alert alert-info" role="alert">
 **Note**: If you are not a member of a project, you do not see the project in the Project selection nor in the project list.
 </div>